-This learning activity is provided by Guest Blogger Kim Vij of The Educators’ Spin On It
+This DIY kids’ homework station idea is provided by Guest Blogger Kim Vij of The Educators’ Spin On It.

 School’s back in session, which means homework is starting to come home and become a part of our daily afternoon.
 Here are a few tips to get your child excited about homework, rather than viewing it as a challenge.